The Night We Met: Release

-The song quickly got a huge amount of success after being featured in 13 Reasons Why, and it was "subsequently confirmed platinum nearly two years after it was released".
-The song has been streamed over one billion times.
+The song quickly achieved popularity after being featured in 13 Reasons Why, and it was subsequently certified platinum in the United States.
+The song has been streamed over three billion times.
 "The Night We Met" immediately turned into the band's most well known song.
-The song is used in the season finale of The Originals, season 2, when Rebekah takes on a new body and parts ways with Marcel.
-It also appears in 13 Reasons Why episode 5 when the main character, Clay, and Hannah dance together.
-Refinery29 described it as "a time machine to him and Hannah at their happiest".
-After being featured in the series, the song garnered a band deal with Republic Records.
+It appears in an episode 5 scene of 13 Reasons Why, where the main characters, Clay Jensen and Hannah Baker, dance together.
+After being featured in the show, the song garnered the band a record deal with Republic Records.